kyma-project/istio/docs/technical-design.md

 }
 ```

-The biggest challenge in deciding on an appropriate interval is that the time required to perform the reconciliation can vary a lot.
-Small changes may only require a
+The time needed to perform the reconciliation can vary a lot, so choosing an appropriate interval might be challenging.
+Small changes may only require
-restart of the sidecar proxies or the Ingress gateway and are therefore much faster than a new installation or a Canary upgrade.
+restarting the sidecar proxies or the Ingress gateway.
+Therefore, they are much faster than a new installation or a Canary upgrade.

-We can start with using `SyncPeriod` set to 5 minutes as we only want to have a single controller for now and if it's no problem to start with a higher time-based reconciliation.
-When we add more controllers we can use `RequeueAfter` if
+We can start with using `SyncPeriod` set to 5 minutes.
+For now, we only want to have a single controller, so it is not a problem to start with a higher time-based reconciliation.
+When we add more controllers we can use `RequeueAfter`
-they should be triggered on different intervals or if we want to have a different interval while a long running-process like installation is executed.
+in order to trigger them at different intervals, or to have a different interval while a long-running process like installation is executed.

 The queuing of reconciliation requests is handled by [controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime) and is out of scope of this design.

 ### Components
-We need to make sure that each reconciliation component is completely independent and can calculate what to do during the reconciliation, independent of the reconciliation of other components and based only on the state in the cluster.
+We need to make sure that each reconciliation component is completely independent and can calculate what to do during the reconciliation independently of the reconciliation of other components and based only on the state in a cluster.
 The reason for this is that, for the sake of simplicity, we want to start with just one controller that handles all the logic to reconcile Istio.
-But since we have independent components, we can move them into new controllers if necessary to
+Since we have independent components, we can move them into new controllers if
-improve the performance of `IstioController`.
+improving the performance of `IstioController` is necessary.

 ![Controller Component Diagram](./controller-component-diagram.svg)

 #### IstioController
-This is the controller that takes care of the entire Istio reconciliation process and is bound to [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md).
+IstioController takes care of the entire Istio reconciliation process and is bound to [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md).
-The responsibility is to control the reconciliation process by triggering the reconciliation components and passing the desired state to them.
+Its responsibility is to control the reconciliation process by triggering the reconciliation components and passing the desired state to them.

 #### IstioInstallationReconciliation
-This component decides if an installation, upgrade or uninstall of Istio in the cluster must be done.
+This component decides if an installation, upgrade, or uninstallation of Istio in a cluster must be done.
 It also creates the [IstioOperator CR](https://istio.io/latest/docs/reference/config/istio.operator.v1alpha1/)
 which is used to apply changes to the Istio installation.
-The applied `IstioOperator CR` is created by merging the `Istio CR` with the IstioOperator with Kyma default values.
+The applied `IstioOperator CR` is created by merging `Istio CR` with IstioOperator containing Kyma default values.

 ##### IstioClient
-A IstioClient encapsulates a specific version of the [Istio Go module](https://github.com/istio/istio) and is used to implement calls to the Istio API.
+IstioClient encapsulates a specific version of the [Istio Go module](https://github.com/istio/istio) and is used to implement calls to Istio API.
 This component also contains the logic to carry out Istio actions like install, upgrade and uninstall (described [here](#installation-of-istio)).
 As we want to support canary updates at some point we might need to support two version of the library if there are breaking changes.
 In this case the `IstioVersionManager` needs to handle
-the supported versions of the `IstioClient`.
+the supported versions of `IstioClient`.

 #### ProxySidecarReconciliation
-The responsibility of this component is to keep the proxy sidecars in the desired state.
-This means that it restarts pods that are part of the service mesh or
+ProxySidecarReconcilation component is responsible for keeping the proxy sidecars in the desired state.
+It restarts Pods that are part of Service Mesh or
-that need to be added to the service mesh.
+that need to be added to Service Mesh.
-The desired state is represented by [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) and the Istio Version coupled to the Operator.
+The desired state is represented by [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) and Istio Version coupled to the Operator.
-This component carries a high risk that its execution takes too long for execution in this controller.
-We need to check its performance during implementation
+This component carries a high risk that its execution in this controller takes too long.
+We need to check its performance during the implementation
 and assess whether its logic needs to be executed separately.

-As of now the following scenarios must be covered by this component:
+For now, the following scenarios must be covered by this component:
-- Restart pods with proxy sidecar when CNI config changed
+- Restart Pods with proxy sidecar when CNI config changes.
-- Restart pods with proxy sidecar after Istio version update
+- Restart Pods with proxy sidecar after an Istio version update.
-- Restart pods without proxy sidecar, because of Istio downtime
+- Restart Pods without proxy sidecar because of Istio downtime.
-- Restart pods with proxy sidecar when proxy resources change
+- Restart Pods with proxy sidecar when proxy resources change.

 #### IstioIngressGatewayReconciliation
-The components responsibility is to bring the Istio Ingress Gateway in the desired state.
+The IstioIngressGatewayReconciliation component is responsible for bringing Istio Ingress Gateway to the desired state.
 The desired state is represented by [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md).

-As of now the following scenarios must be covered by this component:
+For now, the following scenarios must be covered by this component:
-- Restart when `numTrustedProxies` changed.
+- Restart when `numTrustedProxies` change.
-  - To decouple the restart from the rollout of the `numTrustedProxies` by the `IstioInstallationReconciliation`, a state (e.g. an annotation) should be use.
+  - To decouple the restart from the rollout of `numTrustedProxies` by the `IstioInstallationReconciliation`, use a state (e.g. an annotation).

 #### PeerAuthenticationReconciliation
-This component applies a PeerAuthentication that configures the default mTLS mode in the cluster.
+The PeerAuthenticationReconcilation component applies the PeerAuthentication that configures default mTLS mode in a cluster.
-This should only be applied if Istio is installed, and this PeerAuthentication does not exist or the generation has been changed, as we want to ensure that it is always our expected configuration.
+The PeerAuthenticationReconcilation must only be applied if Istio is installed and PeerAuthentication does not already exist or the generation is changed, as we want to ensure that it is always our expected configuration.

 ## Scenario: Users bring their own Istio installation
-In this scenario the API Gateway would support defined Istio versions.
-A user can then install one of the supported istio versions.
+In this scenario, API Gateway supports the defined Istio versions.
+The user can then install one of the supported Istio versions.
-There should be a documentation to explain what needs to be configured to expose a ServiceMonitor for the monitoring module.
+There should be documentation explaining what needs to be configured to expose a ServiceMonitor for the monitoring module.